WilliamSakata/kyc-risk-decision-engine/README.md

 Not the focus of this project.
 A simple Dockerfile with docker-compose is enough; forcing k8s here would add complexity without demonstrating anything new.

-## What it demonstrates

-DDD and TDD actually applied, not just name-dropped on a résumé.
-Clear separation between business rules and infrastructure.

 ## How to run

 Locally, without Docker: